-The comic follows the plot of the game: a robot hires you to track down her lost human lover, dragging you into the middle of a gang war in the process.
+A robot hires private investigator Lexi Rivers to track down her lost human lover, dragging her into the middle of a gang war in the process.
 For full disclosure: I never actually played the game on which this book is based.
 That said, newcomers will have no problem getting invested.

 What begins as a seemingly-mundane P.I. story quickly develops into a much richer tapestry of sci-fi tropes, creative ideas, and social commentary.
 By the halfway point of Read Only Memories #1, it’s clear that writer Sina Grace has something much more interesting to say than paying basic homage to genre clichés.

 One of the book’s greatest assets lies in the worldbuilding.
 While it can be a bit jarring to drop straight into this world at first, readers can quickly pick up on the lay of the land.
 The society introduced here is a fascinating, libertine vision of cyberpunk neo-noir.
 It’s not dystopian, instead remaining thoroughly believable and grounded.
 At the same time, the book retains its authenticity by hewing to real-world concerns.

 There are clear references to class, gender, and queer politics throughout Read Only Memories #1, which Grace handles tactfully.
 He largely avoids overt comments, instead showing how the political and economic climate nonetheless shapes the world around the characters.
 The result is an impactful and ultimately much more satisfying touch to navigate these dynamics.
 At the book’s center, though, is a genuinely interesting story.
 While narratives about detectives on the fringes are dime-a-dozen, this one stands out from the pack.